apache/nifi-minifi-cpp/fips/README.md

 # Apache NiFi - MiNiFi C++ - FIPS subdirectory

 The files in this directory are used if and only if FIPS support is enabled via the `nifi.openssl.fips.support.enable` property in minifi.properties.
+By default, FIPS support is disabled.
 For more info about configuring FIPS support in MiNiFi C++, see the [FIPS section](../CONFIGURE.md#enabling-fips-support) in CONFIGURE.md.